Susan F. McClanahan, PhD, CEDS

 Elizabeth Curran, LCPC

-Clinical Director, Residential and PHP, Child & Adolescent Program
+Clinical Director of Child & Adolescent Services

 Elizabeth Curran is the Clinical Director of Child & Adolescent Eating Disorder and Mood and Anxiety Residential and Partial Hospitalization Programs at Eating Recovery Center and Insight Behavioral Health Centers in Illinois.
 She is a licensed clinical professional counselor specializing in the treatment of depression, anxiety, eating disorders, non-suicidal self-injury, and school refusal.